Tech-at-DU/Habitual-Swift4/P03-Populating-the-Table-View/readme.md

 An `IndexPath` contains two properties; **section** and **row** both are `Int`s.

 This gives us an `IndexPath` which depends on what we returned in the first method.
-If in the first method returned 5, the second method will ask for 5 different cells.
+If the first method returned 5, the second method will ask for 5 different cells.
 This will make more sense once we run a few examples.

 In our implementation for this method, we create a new cell by using `UITableViewCell(style:reuseIdentifier:)` and update the cell's textLabel to say *Hello, World!*.
 `UITableViewCell` has four styles we could use.
-Later, we'll create our own custom cell.
+Later, we'll create our custom cell.

 Let's run our project!
 We should see five rows that say *Hello, World!*.